alimst/mesh_generation/README.md

 2. Generate the 2D Delaunay triangulation from the (x,y) coordinates of the input points.
 3. Rasterize the mesh to integer grid points and write the reconstructed image to the output file.

-For further implementation details please refer to the description included in file "make_mesh.cpp"
+Further implementation details can be found in the description included in file `make_mesh.cpp`.

 ## Compiler ##
 Either the `g++` compiler in Linux or with MinGW in Windows can be used to build `make_mesh.cpp`.